Thinking about AURORA?

 How big are expeditions?
 I want to go with a friend!

 Hundreds of incoming students will participate in AURORA this year, divided into separate expedition groups of ten students.
 With a balanced representation of gender, each group brings together as many diverse backgrounds as possible.
 These groups are then led by two leaders, also balanced by gender.
-A typical group would consist of five female students, five male students, one female leader, and one male leader.

 Key concepts of AURORA are respect, teamwork, and camaraderie.
 Placing two friends in the same group can disrupt commonality among everyone and be detrimental to the group’s progression.
 Many realize they would not have learned, grown, and enjoyed AURORA as much if they had gone with friends.
 Trust us — you’ll have more fun this way.